SpindlySpider/UoP-AI-CW/Documentation.md

 python target_sol.py
 ```

 The resulting gait data will be saved for later comparison and testing.
+The code generates a sol.txt file that contains a 300x24 matrix that can be imported into matlab.

 ---